MDTsai/webcompat-to-bugzilla/README.md

 ## How to help developer?
 You can checkout the code, install web-ext node module, then use web-ext run to test this extension.
 Use web-ext build to package this extension and upload to AMO.

+### How it works?
+There are 3 major parts: popup.html and popup.js handle the popup windows after clicking on tool bar icon; background.js handles the message from popup.js to follow up actions and some background tasks (enable/disable the icon, load common bugs from cloud); content_scripts adds functions when user go to webcompat related pages.

 ## TODO
 * More handy features